 This term will cover pretty much all the equipment you would find at a larger venue.
 Examples of these bingo machines would include basic display boards or blowers, right up to complex machines which organise and run the whole game.

 Some of these may be perfect for if you run a regular local village or charity event.
 Particularly some of the cheaper number display boards which make the whole game that much easier for those who are hard of hearing or if you have a large gathering.
+They also add that touch of professionalism to the event.

 Bingo Calling Machine.